MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/file-search.md

 - Vector stores get created using your connected Azure AI Search resource
 <br> </br>

+For both agent setups, OpenAI handles the entire ingestion process, which includes:
+- Automatically parsing and chunking documents
+- Generating and storing embeddings
-For both agent setups, OpenAI handles the entire ingestion process, including automatically parsing and chunking documents, generating and storing embeddings, and utilizing both vector and keyword searches to retrieve relevant content for user queries.
+- Utilizing both vector and keyword searches to retrieve relevant content for user queries.

 There is no difference in the code between the two setups; the only variation is in where your files and created vector stores are stored.